scihant/CTPanoramaView/README.md

 There is also a convenience property named `overlayView` that can be used to add a custom view that covers the entire panorama view on top.
 When using touch based controls, it's up to you to make sure that the overlay view does not "consume" the touches it receives so that the `CTPanoramaView` instance can receive the touch events properly.

+### Contribution

+You can create a feature branch from the dev branch and send me a pull request.